Wildfire Smoke and Air Quality

 - heart attacks

-During the wildfire season (April to October), fire can sweep through Canada’s forests and grasslands, producing dense smoke that can be a major source of toxic air pollutants.
+During the wildfire season (early April to late October), fire can sweep through Canada’s forests and grasslands, producing dense smoke that can be a major source of toxic air pollutants.
 Fine particles in the smoke can penetrate deep into the lungs and can lead to serious health effects, particularly for small children, pregnant women, the elderly, and those with lung and heart conditions.
 Anyone involved in strenuous outdoor work or sports is also at greater risk.
 During heavy smoke conditions, everyone is at risk.

 Because smoke can be carried by high level winds, locations hundreds and even thousands of kilometres, communities downwind can be almost as severely affected as those close to the fire zone.
 Dense smoke from wildfires can cause very high levels of air pollution, with the amount of fine particles in the air greatly exceeding normal levels.